-- Every student is required to complete a minimum of 20 minutes reading each night.
+- Every student in Years 7 and 8 is required to complete a minimum of 20 minutes reading each night.
 You will be required to sign a sheet in their planner weekly to verify this is being completed;

 - At all Key stages, asking your son/daughter to talk about their lessons and what they are learning will help them consolidate their understanding and develop their ideas and knowledge;

 - Encouraging all students to proof-read and correct or improve all of their work (including in other subjects) will help create more independent, critical learners and help establish a very beneficial routine for your son/daughter;